-- Do you have a family history of hemochromatosis or liver disease? - Do you have arthritis, especially in your hands? - Are you often fatigued? - Have you experienced impotence or loss of sex drive? - Have you noticed your skin darkening?
+- Do you have a family history of hemochromatosis?

+- Do you have arthritis, especially in your hands?

+- Are you often fatigued?

+- Have you experienced impotence or loss of sex drive?

+- Have you noticed your skin darkening?

+- · Have you been extremely thirsty?

+- Do you urinate often?